sgharms/LatinIRB/README.markdown

   @aFirst.active\_voice\_indicative\_mood\_present\_tense\_first\_person\_singular\_number #=> amō

-Upon opening the script, the student may play with verbs offered for exploration.
-These are the standard paradigmatics verbs presented in
+Upon opening the session, the student may play with verbs offered for exploration.
+These are the standard paradigmatics verbs presented in Wheelock as well as three core irregular verbs:
-Wheelock:

 <table>
   <tr><th>Varible  </th> <th>Parts                      </th> <th> Meaning</th></tr>